cailinshaffer/Project2/README.md

 # Its time to build your own API

-Here is a public API for your project https://www.adoptapet.com/public/apis/pet_list.html

 Use what you've learned about  Express, Express Routing, RESTful routing, and Sequelize to achieve a full-stack application!